Malayapuram Singaravelu: South Indian Railway Strike

 After returning from his North Indian tour Singaravelar was drawn into another railway employees' strike.
 In 1927, the workers of the South Indian Railways were resisting measures by the management to retrench them through a fresh assessment of their skills.
 Also the management had decided relocating employees working in different railway workshops to one near Tiruchirapalli(Trichy).
 The workers demanded the withdrawal of both these measures.
 When the management refused to accede to their demands, the workers went on strike from 19 July 1928.
-All the railway employees, irrespective of their seniority, joined the strike. from 21 July 1928 the trains were stilled.
+All the railway employees, irrespective of their seniority, joined the strike.
+From 21 July 1928, the trains were stilled.

 The strike eventually failed.
-Singaravelar along with a prominent leader of the strike, Sakkarai Chettiar, and a number of employees were arrested.Singaravelar was sentenced the ten years imprisonment, which was reduced to 18 months on appeal.
+Singaravelar along with a prominent leader of the strike, Sakkarai Chettiar, and a number of employees were arrested.
+Singaravelar was sentenced the ten years imprisonment, which was reduced to 18 months on appeal.

 Singaravelar and the self-respect movement

 Singaravelar felt that E. V. Ramasamy's self-respect movement (that advocated for upliftment of intermediate castes and opposing upper castes viz. the brahmins) and the communist movement should work together to save the Tamil labour forces from the clutches of both religious and economic exploiters.
-This appealed to Naicker and he published Singaravelar's contributions in his magazine,Kudiyarasu.
-In 1931, Periyar undertook a journey to Soviet Russia and other European countries.
+This appealed to periyar and he published Singaravelar's contributions in his magazine,Kudiyarasu.
+In 1931, Periyar undertook a journey to Soviet Union and other European countries.
 On his return, he invited Singaravelar to Erode for discussions.
 Periyar convened a meeting of the movement at his residence on 28–29 December 1932, and drew out what was called the Erode Plan.
 Periyar had taken a decision to support pro-British Justice Party and to oppose the Indian National Congress in the elections that followed.
 Unlike Congress, the Justice Party had agreed to implement a policy of appointments to government jobs in proportion to caste ratios, as demanded by the leaders of the self-respect movement.